HiImKarl/HiImKarl.github.io/_posts/2017-1-23-Learning-AVL-Trees-2.md

 ## Writing Unit Tests

 You can look at the unit tests in test.cc.
 They use the [catch framework](https://github.com/catchorg/Catch2).
 The tests are by no means extensive, but they are a good start.
-You can add your own tests and run them with:
+You can add more edge cases if you want and run them with:
 ```
 make test
-./test
 ```

 # Issues with our current tree